tspurway/hustle/README.md

 * embarassingly fast (lmdb:  http://symas.com/mdb/)
 * NoSQL - Python DSL
 * bulk append only (it's for 'log'ish data)
-* distributed inserts - solves common write-bound issues with column orineted DBs
-* arguably ACID
 * definitely consistent
 * REPL/CLI query interface

 BETA / EAP
 ==========

 Please note that this software is beta/early access.
-We intend that you thoroughly enjoy this software, but really have no idea how it will perform in your particular installation.
+We intend that you thoroughly enjoy wrangling unimaginably large datasets with this software, but really have no idea how it will perform in your particular installation.
 Be nice and drop us a GitHub 'issue' or just email me at tspurway@gmail.com for help.

 Installation
 ============